PFAS Removal Rebate Program for Private Wells

 Community public water systems are regulated by the Drinking Water and Groundwater Bureau and are required to treat for PFAS that exceed the NHDES standards to remain in compliance.
 Residents of public water systems are not eligible for the rebate.
 There are other funding sources to assist these water systems with drinking water remediation.

-Yes, if you incurred a cost by sampling your well or by having had your well sampled by someone other than NHDES and you meet all other eligibility requirements for the program, this is a cost eligible for reimbursement.
+Yes, if you incurred a cost by sampling your well or by having had your well sampled by someone other than NHDES and you meet all other criteria for the program, it is an eligible cost.

 If I have already installed treatment or service connection, can I still apply for the rebate?